thepeergroup/aspen/README.md

 ## Roadmap

+- Aspen Notebook - live connection between Aspen and a playground Neo4j instance, so you can type Aspen on the left and see the visual graph on the right
-- Schema and attribute protections - so a typo doesn't mess up your data model)
+- Schema and attribute protections - so a typo doesn't mess up your data model
 - Short nicknames & attribute uniqueness - so you can avoid accidental data duplication when "Matt" and "Matt Cloyd" are the same person
 - Custom attribute handling functions - if your default nodes could either be a first name or a full name, switch between attributes
-- Aspen Notebook - live connection between Aspen and a playground Neo4j instance
 - Aspen Notebook publishing - publish data to a development/test/production Neo4j instance (and perhaps view diffs)
 - Two-way conversion between Neo4j data and Aspen